gnocchixyz/gnocchi/doc/source/basic.rst

 their types and their properties.
 Gnocchi only knows resource types from the OpenStack project, but also provides a *generic* type so you can create basic resources and handle the resource properties yourself.
-The indexer is also responsible for linking resources with entities.
+The indexer is also responsible for linking resources with metrics.